idaholab/moose/modules/solid_properties/doc/content/modules/solid_properties/index.md

 Thermal properties (density, specific heat, and thermal conductivity) are computed by userobjects inheriting from the [ThermalSolidProperties](/userobjects/ThermalSolidProperties.md) base class.
-This class defines functions to compute these three material properties and their derivatives with respect to temperature.
+This class defines functions to compute these three material properties as a function of temperature.

 Then, in the [ThermalSolidProperties](/userobjects/ThermalSolidProperties.md) user object, the `computeQpProperties` method calculates a number of properties at the quadrature points using the values of `_temperature[_qp]` and the functions provided by